skorejen/asm-project/README.md

 1. The device should emit sound if it gets close to the object
 2. The sound emission frequency rate should be dependent on the distance from the object

+# __2.2	Non-Functional Requirements__

+1. The device should be built using Arduino AVR and basic components
+2. The device should be programmed using Assembly language

+# __3	Analysis__

+In the analysis part we discuss the work of the device on the conceptual level.
+We refer to UML diagrams and class discussions in order to get a better overview of how the device should later be designed and implemented.